 - All-in-one tool for quantitative analytics, A/B tests and hosting

 - Can get expensive for apps with high traffic

 You can build custom reports and track user interactions through Mixpanel.
 You can also evaluate user actions by segmenting them and by creating funnels.
 In addition to this, you can get information about data points like location, device, channels, etc. You can communicate with users through push notifications.
 It is available for iOS, Android as well as the web.
 The other features are A/B testing, funnels, engagement tracking.
 It is available for free as well as paid version, which starts at $999 per year.

 - Detailed Event Tracking

 - Requires a lot of development time for the setup

 - Not able to create full CRM cycles

 As Firebase is by Google, Yahoo is also in the race by its analytic product Flurry.
-It is a complete free analytical tool which you can use for monitoring user behaviour across all platforms at no cost.
+It is a completely free analytical tool that you can use for monitoring user behavior across all platforms at no cost.
 The features are analytics, events, funnels, segments, cohorts and others.
 It is available for iOS, Android, and web.